J.D. Davis Player Props: Giants vs. Padres

 Padres Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Padres pitching staff ranks 14th in MLB.
+- The 8.7 strikeouts per nine innings compiled by the Padres pitching staff ranks 15th in the league.

-- The Padres' 3.82 team ERA ranks seventh among all league pitching staffs.
+- The Padres' 3.83 team ERA ranks sixth among all MLB pitching staffs.

-- Padres pitchers combine to surrender 78 total home runs at a rate of 1.1 per game (to rank 14th in baseball).
+- Padres pitchers combine to allow 79 total home runs at a rate of 1.1 per game (to rank 14th in baseball).

-- Lugo (3-3 with a 4.10 ERA and 38 strikeouts in 41 2/3 innings pitched) makes the start for the Padres, his ninth of the season.
+- Darvish (5-5) takes the mound for the Padres in his 14th start of the season.
+He's put together a 4.74 ERA in 74 2/3 innings pitched, with 79 strikeouts.

-- His last appearance was on Wednesday, May 17 against the Kansas City Royals, when the righty tossed two innings, surrendering five earned runs while allowing four hits.
+- In his most recent appearance on Saturday against the Tampa Bay Rays, the righty tossed five innings, allowing six earned runs while surrendering eight hits.

-- The 33-year-old has amassed a 4.10 ERA and 8.2 strikeouts per nine innings across eight games this season, while giving up a batting average of .279 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.